elliotlarson/dev-notes/ruby-rails-auth-notes.md

 env['warden'].authenticate(:database_authenticatable)
 ```

-## Omniauth oAuth2
+## Omniauth OAuth2

 Omniauth allows logging into to your app by authenticating through a third party, like Google.

-To set this up you need to get a oAuth key and secret from your third party provider.
+To set this up you need to get an OAuth key and secret from your third party provider.

 To handle the individual third party providers, Omniauth provides strategies.
 These are often separate gems like `omniauth-google-oauth2`.

-Devise works with Omniauth and you configure an Omniauth strategry to work with Devise by adding lines to the `config/initializers/devise.rb` initializer:
+Devise works with Omniauth and OAuth out of the box.
+You can configure an Omniauth strategy to work with Devise by adding lines to the `config/initializers/devise.rb` initializer:

 ```ruby
 Devise.setup do |config|